quartiq/stabilizer/book/src/setup.md

 > that occur after startup (i.e. via MQTT) will take precedent over those configured via USB.
 MQTT
 > settings can only be persisted or retained via the MQTT broker.

-> **Note:** Saving settings through the USB interface only saves the initial settings.
-It does not
+> **Note:** Modifying settings through the USB interface only modifies the initial settings.
+It does
-> take into account the current operational settings that may have been applied via MQTT.
-To save
+> not take into account the current operational settings that may have been applied via MQTT.
+To
-> the active settings, use the `platform save-active` command.
+> save the active settings, use the `platform save-active` command.

 ## Network and DHCP